microsoft/dicom-server/README.md

 A .NET Core implementation of the DICOM Web standard.
 Details of the DICOM web standard implemented can be found [here](docs/resources/conformance-statement.md).

 ## Deploy the Medical Imaging Server for DICOM

 The source code is available to be deployed in any manner you would like.
 The Medical Imaging Server for DICOM can be run on-prem or in the cloud.
 To assist with easy deployment we have included two options below, one through Azure and one which will deploy locally.

 ### Deploy to Azure

-To deploy in Azure, you will need to have a subscription in Azure.
-If you do not have an Azure subscription, you can start [here](https://azure.microsoft.com/free).
+To learn how to deploy the Medical Imaging Server for DICOM to Azure, follow the instructiosn [here](docs/Quickstarts/deploy-via-azure.md)

-Once you have your subscription, click the link below:
+If you have an Azure subscription, click the link below:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fdcmcistorage.blob.core.windows.net%2Fcibuild%2Fdefault-azuredeploy.json" target="_blank">
     <img src="https://azuredeploy.net/deploybutton.png"/>
 </a>

-Note that the Service Name will be included in the URL you will use to access the application.

-Once deployment is complete, you can go to the newly created App Service to see the details.
-Here you will get the URL to access your Medical Imaging Server (https://<SERVICE NAME>.azurewebsites.net).

 ### Deploy locally

 Follow the steps [here](docs/Development.md) to deploy a local copy of the Medical Imaging Server for DICOM

 ## Development